 Before making acorn flour from the dried nuts, definitely check out a few good tutorials on the different approaches first!
 While it isn’t hard, it takes a bit more care than preparing more standard grains.

-Foraging for Acorns Sustainably and Responsibly
+Foraging Sustainably and Responsibly

 One important part of eating wild foods is learning to harvest them in a way that doesn’t harm the plant or the ecosystem and other creatures that depend on those plants.
 Oak trees vary greatly from year to year when it comes to productivity.
 “Mast” years, when the trees drop incredible amounts of nuts, are very important for the future of the oak stands – the extra nuts often get buried by squirrels and other critters to emerge later as baby oak trees!